Threshold Ramp Options for Los Angeles Homes

 Flooring and Entry Mats

-Flooring can affect how the ramp sits.
-A thick entry mat may require adjustments.
+Flooring affects how the ramp sits.
+A thick entry mat may require changes to keep the ramp stable and level.

-The ramp should sit flat so the wheels roll smoothly across.
+The ramp should sit flat so wheels move smoothly.

 Space Around the Entry